dynamoose/dynamoose/docs/api/Query.md

 ## query.filter(key)

 This function prepares a new filter conditional to be used with the request.
-If you have not finished your previous filter conditional before using this function again it will wipe out the previous pending conditional filter.
+If you have not finished your previous conditional before using this function again it will wipe out the previous pending conditional.
 The `key` parameter is a string that you pass in representing which attribute you would like to filter on.

 You will use this function with a comparison function which will complete the filter conditional and allow you to start another filter conditional if you wish.